-In other words, don’t tell the sales people you’re using cash.
-They often earn hefty commissions on car loans, and if they know they won’t be personally benefitting, they may be less helpful negotiating the deal.
-Only tell them at the very end of sale that you’ll be paying with cash.
+In other words, don’t tell the salespeople you’re using cash.
+They often earn hefty commissions on car loans, and if they know they won’t be personally benefitting, they may be less helpful in negotiating the deal.
+Only tell them at the very end of the sale that you’ll be paying with cash.

 Do your best to negotiate a good deal.
 Straighten your shoulders and speak with authority.
 Don’t cave and accept the advertised price immediately.
 Instead, offer a figure that is lower than your target price, then edge up little by little.

 For example, if the asking price is $10,000 but your ideal purchase price is $9,000, you might offer $8,500.
 The seller might make a counteroffer with a price of $9,500.

 Keep working to lower the price.
 Eventually, you may settle for a price of $9,200 – a compromise between the seller’s starting price and your ideal purchase price.